Learn About Echo

 As an Echo apprentice or theology teacher you will benefit from studying at the University of Notre Dame with one of the finest faculties in the world as you pursue a master’s degree in theology.
 Learning with other Echo apprentices and theology teachers will allow you to deepen your understanding of the Catholic faith in order to pass it on enthusiastically, authentically, and completely.

-Working on-site with an experienced catechetical leader or theology teacher will enable you to develop skills and capacities for leadership in ministry or Catholic education.
-This mentor-apprentice/mentor-theology teacher relationship is complemented by workshops and training in professional catechetical ministry at the University of Notre Dame, including seminars that assist you in integrating theology and ministry, as well as coursework devoted to catechesis and pedagogy.
+Working on-site with an experienced catechetical leader or mentor teacher will enable you to develop skills and capacities for leadership in ministry or Catholic education.
+This mentor-apprentice/mentor-theology teacher relationship is complemented by workshops and training in professional catechetical ministry and theological pedagogy at the University of Notre Dame, including seminars that assist you in integrating theology and ministry, as well as coursework devoted to catechesis and pedagogy.

 In Echo, you and other apprentices and theology teachers have the opportunity to participate in a variety of formative communities and experiences that foster your human development.
 As a member of an intentional faith community, you commit to growing and sharing daily life together through common meals, prayer, ministry, and household responsibilities.